Reproducing kernel Hilbert space compactification of unitary evolution groups: Concluding remarks

 In this paper, we have developed a data-driven framework for spectral analysis of measure-preserving, ergodic dynamical systems, using ideas from RKHS theory.
 A central element of our approach has been to regularize the unbounded, skew-adjoint generator of the unitary Koopman group of the system by pre- and post-composing it with integral operators associated with reproducing kernels of RKHSs, rendering it into a compact operator.
 We showed that if this procedure is carried out using a one-parameter family of Markov kernels of appropriate ($C^1$) regularity, the resulting regularized generators form a one-parameter family of trace-class, skew-adjoint integral operators $W_\tau$ on RKHS, converging to the Koopman generator in strong resolvent sense in a limit of vanishing regularization parameter $\tau$.
 As a result, at every $ \tau > 0$, $W_\tau$ can be spectrally decomposed in terms of a purely atomic projection-valued measure (PVM), with an associated discrete set of eigenfrequencies and an orthonormal basis of eigenfunctions, converging to the PVM of the Koopman generator as $ \tau \to 0^+ $ in an appropriate sense.
 Notably, this result holds for measure-preserving ergodic systems of arbitrary spectral characteristics (pure point, continuous, mixed), and further allows consistent approximation of the functional calculus of the Koopman generator for bounded continuous functions.
 In particular, exponentiation of the regularized generator leads to a unitary, quasiperiodic evolution group, $ e^{tW_\tau} $, which can be used as an approximation of the Koopman group of the system to perform forecasting of observables with convergence guarantees.
 We also showed that the eigenfunctions associated with this group form coherent observables lying in the approximate point spectrum of the Koopman operator, generalizing the coherent patterns associated with Koopman eigenfunctions and the point spectrum of the system.

 Another advantageous aspect of the RKHS framework is that it naturally lends itself to data-driven approximation from time-ordered measurements of the system state taken through injective observation maps, requiring little structural modification of the continuous formulation.
 In particular, the data-driven approximation schemes employ properties of physical measures to consistently approximate integrals with respect to the invariant measure by time averages, and take advantage of RKHS regularity to approximate the action of the generator on functions by temporal finite differences.
-Coupled with the ability afforded by RKHSs to perform interpolation and out-of-sample evaluation, this approach leads to data-driven predictors of observables under the dynamics, as well as coherent eigenfunctions, whose robustness can be assessed a posteriori through a Dirichlet energy criterion.
-We demonstrated the efficacy of this approach through a suite of coherent pattern extraction and forecasting experiments in the setting of a linear torus flow and the chaotic Lorenz 63 and R\"ossler systems.
+Coupled with the ability afforded by RKHSs to perform interpolation and out-of-sample evaluation, this approach leads to data-driven forecast functions for the evolution of observables, as well as coherent eigenfunctions, whose robustness can be assessed a posteriori through a Dirichlet energy criterion.

+We demonstrated the efficacy of this approach through a suite of coherent pattern extraction and forecasting experiments in the setting of a quasiperiodic flow on the 2-torus and the chaotic L63 and R\"ossler systems. \blue{In the case of the torus rotation, the eigenfrequencies of the RKHS-regularized operator $W_\tau$ correctly identify generating eigenfrequencies of the system, as well as integer combinations of such eigenfrequencies.
+Meanwhile, in the L63 and R\"ossler settings, eigenfunctions of $W_\tau $ identified via the Dirichlet energy criterion exhibit an approximately periodic evolution, behaving as approximate Koopman eigenfunctions.
+These eigenfunctions reveal coherent oscillatory observables of these systems with characteristic timescales determined from the corresponding eigenvalues, despite potentially mixing dynamics.
+Forecasting using the evolution group generated by $W_\tau $ was found to perform well in these systems, with skill likely aided by the presence of approximately periodic eigenfunctions in the respective spectra.}